blueice349/hudl/README.md

    ```sh
    npm install
    ```
 4. Initialize the project in this folder.
 Open the IDE terminal and navigate to the project location.
-Run the following command
+Run the following command only if the package.json is missing or has errors.
    ```sh
    npm init -y
    ```
-5. Now, install the project dependencies.
-We need to install Selenium WebDriver and browser drivers.
+5. I have included the node_modules, but if for some reason they fail to load you can install the project dependencies.
+You need to install Selenium WebDriver and browser drivers.
 Run the following command on the terminal to install browser drivers for Chrome.
     ```sh
     npm install --save selenium-webdriver chromedriver geckodriver
     ```
-6. dd the following to your /.bash_profile or /.zshrc replace "yourEmail" and "yourPassword" with your own email and password.
-Save the file and make sure to source the changes in and/or close and reopen terminal.
+6. Add the following to your bash.
+    ```sh
     #hudl username and password
     export HUDL_CORRECT_EMAIL="yourEmail"
     export HUDL_CORRECT_PASSWORD="yourPaassword"
+    ```
+    Replace "yourEmail" and "yourPassword" with your own email and password that is registered with https://hudle.com.

 7. Time for some action…let’s run the code by giving the following command on the terminal:
     ```sh
     node test.js